Reuh/anselme/LANGUAGE.md

 `a;`: evaluate a, discard its result, returns nil.

 `a = b`: evaluate a and b, returns a new pair with a as key and b as value.
-If a is an identifier, will interpret it as a string (and not a variable; you can wrap a in parentheses if you want to use the value associated with variable a instead).
+If a is an identifier, will interpret it as a string (and not a variable; you can wrap a in parentheses if you want to use the value associated with variable a instead, or just use the alternative pair operator `a:b` which does not have this behavior).

+`a : b`: evaluate a and b, returns a new pair with a as key and b as value.
+Unlike the `a=b` operator, will evaluate a as and will get the value associated with the identifier if a is a variable identifier.
+Can be used for example to benefit from variable aliases and have translatable keys.

 `a :: b`: evaluate a and b, returns a new annotated value with a as value and b as the annotation.
 This annotation will be checked in type constraints.